 Known file sizes on Windows 10/8/7/XP are 2,560 bytes (86% of all occurrences) or 16,384 bytes.

 There is no information about the author of the file.
 The program is not visible.
 It is not a Windows core file.
 It is an unknown file in the Windows folder.
 Therefore the technical security rating is 71% dangerous, however you should also read the user reviews.

 If Runservice.exe is located in a subfolder of the user's profile folder, the security rating is 100% dangerous.
 The file size is 1,193,458 bytes.
 There is no information about the author of the file.
 The program has no visible window.
 The Runservice.exe file is not a Windows core file.

 External information from Paul Collins:

 There are different files with the same name:

-Important: Some malware camouflages itself as runservice.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
-Therefore, you should check the runservice.exe process on your PC to see if it is a threat.
+Important: Some malware also uses the file name Runservice.exe, for example Packed.Generic.82 (detected by Symantec), and Artemis!16BDE5BB094E (detected by McAfee).
+Therefore, you should check the Runservice.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with Runservice.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.